-The sum of the potential carbon stocks for all cells north of 45°N gives the conductivity-dependent estimate of the potential carbon stock in northern peatlands, which is equal to 875 PgC.
+The sum of the potential carbon stocks for all cells north of 45° N gives the conductivity-dependent estimate of the potential carbon stock in northern peatlands, which is equal to 875 Pg C.

-Since northern peatlands have already accumulated 547±74 PgC (Yu, 2011), the conductivity-dependent estimate of their interpretation of the data on peatland extent is applicable everywhere, and hence the most likely range of uncertainty could be narrower than 665-1258 PgC.

-25 potential carbon stock suggests that the total amount of carbon that they could remove from the atmosphere during the period from present to the end of the current interglacial is limited to 328±74 PgC.
+Since northern peatlands have already accumulated 547 \pm 74 Pg C (Yu, 2011), the conductivity-dependent estimate of their potential carbon stock suggests that the total amount of carbon that they could remove from the atmosphere during the period from the present to the end of the current interglacial is limited to 328 \pm 74 Pg C.

-The full range of uncertainty for the estimate of the amount of carbon that northern peatlands may accumulate from the start to the end of the current interglacial could be characterised by the uniform and clumped estimates.
-The former is equal to 665 PgC, and the latter is equal to 1258 PgC.
-However, our study shows that neither uniform interpretation nor clumped
+The full range of uncertainty for the estimate of the amount of carbon that northern peatlands may accumulate from the start to the end of the current interglacial could be characterized by the uniform and clumped estimates.
+The former is equal to 665 Pg C, and the latter is equal to 1258 Pg C. However, our study shows that neither uniform interpretation nor clumped interpretation of the data on peatland extent is applicable everywhere, and hence the most likely range of uncertainty could be narrower than 665-1258 Pg C.

-Thus, the information presented in the Table 1 casts some doubts on the validity of uniform interpretation of the data on peatland extent in the case of grid cells where $f{P,obs}$ is less than 20%.
-Actual peat carbon densities observed at the sites that fall
+Thus, the information presented in the Table 1 casts some doubts on the validity of uniform interpretation of the data on peatland extent in the case of grid cells where $f{P,obs}$ is less